Tips and Tricks for Engaging in Market Research

 After having a better understanding of what market research is and why it’s important to be involved as a contractor, here are some tips:

 - Take note of and be sure to meet the due date for the responses, there is no room for late submissions.
+Early submissions (24-28 hours in advance) are encouraged.

 - Some opportunities will include a section for an ‘optional capabilities statement’.
 This is a good place to include more information about relevant experience and let your company shine over the others.
 Just like optional extra credit, we suggest you turn this in.

-Tips for Your Capabilities Statement
+Tips for Your Capabilities Statements

-As mentioned above, you will be given an opportunity to include a capabilities statement.
+As mentioned above, you will be given an opportunity to include a capabilities statement in some RFIs/SSNs.
 This is a chance for you to give unique information about your company and explain how your solutions may fit their needs.
-It should be tailored to every agency/market research response.
-Here are some tips about capabilities statements in eBuy:
+Here are some tips to consider:

 - You can provide a general capabilities statement first.
 This can be found in the “Company Information” section in the field “Capability Statement URL.”